TrackPolitics logoTrackPolitics

 AI-generated

-Carla Denyer is the Green Party MP for Bristol Central, elected in July 2024.
-She serves as Green Spokesperson on Immigration and on several other policy areas, and sits on the Environmental Audit Committee.
-She previously served as co-leader of the Green Party.
+Carla Denyer is the Green Party MP for Bristol Central, elected on 4 July 2024.
+She sits on the Environmental Audit Committee and serves as Green Spokesperson for Immigration, Science, Innovation and Technology, Women and Equalities, and Energy and Net Zero.
+She previously served as Co-Leader of the Green Party from October 2021 to September 2025.

 Voting Patterns